-The Defensie Vaarschool (Defence sailing school) is part of the Dutch Navy and organises all nautical trainings within the different organisations of the Dutch Ministry of Defence.
-The courses include, among others, boating licenses, bridge simulations, and restocking a navy ship.
+The Defensie Vaarschool (Defence sailing school) is part of the Dutch navy and organises all nautical training within the different organisations of the Dutch Armed Forces.
+The courses include, among others, boating licence, bridge simulations, and restocking a navy ship.

+This fits well with the nature of the course.
 However, due to COVID-19 a lot of the practical courses were cancelled and students had to stay at home.
-It was important for students to be able to quickly continue their education independently and without the direct explanation of the teacher, who was often there to demonstrate certain acts, such as making knots.
+It was important for students to be able to quickly continue their education independently and without the direct explanation of the teacher, who was often there to provide demonstrations.
+For certain practical tasks, such as making knots, this turned out to be a real challenge.

-The school quite successfully established an online education module in a short period of time.
+The school therefore successfully established an online education module in a short period of time.
 However, clear instructional videos, in which the practical aspect of the study material could easily be demonstrated, were missing.
-These were seen as vital for motivating students to practice at home.
+These were seen as vital for motivating students to practise at home.
 Having the videos made by the audiovisual department would take up a lot of time and it would be difficult to adjust once they were made.
-Teachers quickly took the initiative to make instructional videos themselves, using GPAL to easily upload and share the videos with the students.
+Teachers therefore took the initiative to make instructional videos themselves, using GPAL to easily upload and share the videos with the students.
+The remaining question was how to distribute these videos easily amongst dispersed students.
+GPAL was very useful for this.

-After receiving a short instruction on how to use GPAL, a team of colleagues started to film important instructional videos.
-Within a few weeks dozens instructional videos and assignments were made available in the GPAL app for all students.
-These videos were immediately available for remote learning, so students were able to practice the study material at home.
+After a brief explanation of how GPAL works, a small team within DVS started making instructional videos.
+Within a few weeks, dozens of videos with instructions and assignments were available in the GPAL app for all students at home.

 Improved and flexible education

 GPAL contributes to the flexibilisation of education.
 Videos in the app can be used in numerous different ways.
 For learning, testing, and refreshing of knowledge as well.
 It also allows students to use their time more efficiently and assignments can be done and evaluated remotely.
 The time invested in making the videos already saves a lot of time now.
 For example, the videos are easily adaptable when something changes in the online courses.
 It is very easy to make changes to an online course.
 The teacher also has more time to give individual feedback, because the basic knowledge and assignments are done independently.
-This creates a more efficient course programme with better results, as students scored 10-15 points higher on average than before
+This creates a more efficient course programme with better results.
+On average, students scored 10-15 points higher than before.

 Vocational education with GPAL at Defensie Vaarschool